directus/directus/docs/extensions/bundles.md

 # Extension Bundles

 > Extension bundles allow you to combine and share dependencies between one or more extensions.
+They are developed using
+> JavaScript / Node.js.

 ## Create a Bundle